 - the legal costs of the successful claimant be paid by the unsuccessful party

-When someone threatens to disclose something that is confidential and is under a real and imminent threat of disclosure, a court has a range of powers to address the breaches and prevent unlawful disclosures and uses of the information and data.
+When someone threatens to disclose something that is confidential and is under a real and imminent threat of disclosure, a court has a range of powers to address the threatened breaches and prevent unlawful disclosures and uses of the information and data.

 In some cases, it may be known that confidential information has been obtained by a competitor.
-But the identity of the person that breached confidentiality and supplied it to them is not known who supplied it to them.
+But the identity of the person that breached confidentiality and supplied it to them is not known.